-One gauge (site AIR009304) showed an exceedance of the guideline limit for the February survey.
-The material collected was green brown with roots present.
-The appearance of the particulate matter was consistent with vegetation rather than blasting media.
+One gauge (site AIR009304) was measured at the guideline limit for the February survey, however there were no exceedances noted.
+The material collected was dusty brown with vegetative matter present.
+The appearance of the particulate matter was consistent with vegetation and re-suspended yard dust rather than blasting media.